Who comes to mind when you picture a steroid user?

 There are also specific signs that affect men and women differently, let’s now take a look at some of the ones that affect men.

-One of the easiest ways to identify steroid use or abuse in men is if they have an action hero physique.
+One of the easiest ways to identify those who participate in anabolic steroid in men is if they have an action hero physique.

-There are anatomical limits on how big and how lean a man can get without using drugs and if you see someone who challenges those ideas, chances are he’s using.
+There are anatomical limits on how big and how lean a man can get without using drugs and if you see someone who challenges those ideas, chances are he might be using AAS.

 Dr Harrison Pope M.D a professor at Harvard has even created a scale for measuring how close you are to your physiological ceiling based on a variety of factors like weight and height.